 Cab radio is a statutory safety system that ensures engine drivers can communicate with train traffic controllers (dispatchers).
 All vehicles must have an approved and functioning cab radio system in order to operate on the rail network.

-In July 2020, Norske tog entered a framework agreement with Siemens Mobility Limited and Siemens Mobility on delivery of cab radios.
+In July 2020, Norske Tog signed a framework agreement with Siemens Mobility Limited and Siemens Mobility AS for the delivery of cab radio systems.

 Siemens Mobility Limited and Siemens Mobility AS

 Last updated 16/12-21